Dynamical Variational Autoencoders: A Comprehensive Review: Inference model

-As for practical inference in STORN, the approximate posterior distribution $q_{\phi}$ is chosen in \citep{bayer2014learning} as generated by an additional \emph{forward} RNN.
-Very poor information is given on the implementation.
-It is said that the parameters of the approximate distribution of $\myz[t]$ are generated from $\myx[1:t]$, which is a bit strange since $\myx[t+1]$ was generated from $\myz[t]$ (with their notations; see our remark in the previous subsection).
-There is thus a 1-step lag between generation and inference, which is difficult to justify (in practice we have found that this leads to significantly inferior inference performances).
-With our change of notation at generation, we somehow automatically compensate this gap, and we assume that the ``correct'' detailed inference equations are given by:
+As for the practical inference in STORN, the approximate posterior distribution $q_{\phi}$ was chosen by \citet{bayer2014learning} as generated by an additional \emph{forward} RNN.
+Little information is available on the implementation.
+The parameters of $q_{\phi}$ are said to be generated from $\myx[1:t]$, which is slightly odd as $\myx[t+1]$ was generated from $\myz[t]$ (with their notations; see our remark in the previous subsection).
+There is thus a one-step lag between generation and inference, which is difficult to justify (in practice, we have found that this leads to significantly inferior inference performance).
+With our change in notation at generation, we somehow automatically compensate for this gap and assume that the ``correct'' detailed inference equations are given as

-where $\myg[t]$ denotes the inference RNN internal state,\footnote{In \citep{bayer2014learning}, it is denoted $\mathbf{h}_t^r$.} and $e_{\myg}$ and $e_{\myz}$ are non-linear activation functions.
-Similarly to the generative model, because of the recursivity in \eqref{eq:STORN-inference-1}, we can see $\myg[t]$ as an unfolded deterministic function of $\myx[1:t]$, that we can renote $\myg[t] = \myg[t](\myx[1:t])$.\footnote{This function is also a function of $\myg[0]$.} For a complete data sequence we have:
+where $\myg[t]$ denotes the inference RNN internal state,\footnote{In \citeauthor{bayer2014learning}'s \citeyearpar{bayer2014learning} paper, it is denoted as $\mathbf{h}_t^r$.} and $e_{\myg}$ and $e_{\myz}$ are nonlinear activation functions.
+Similarly to the generative model, because of the recursivity in \eqref{eq:STORN-inference-1}, $\myg[t]$ can be considered as an unfolded deterministic function of $\myx[1:t]$, which we note $\myg[t] = \myg[t](\myx[1:t])$.\footnote{This function is also a function of $\myg[0]$.} For a complete data sequence, we have